Marc-Berg/node-red-contrib-iobroker/README.md

    - Add authentication credentials if required.
 3. **Configure** each node as needed:
    - Use the **interactive tree browser** to select states or objects, or enter them manually.
+   - For wildcard patterns, simply enter patterns like `system.adapter.*.alive` - wildcard mode is detected automatically.
    - Set the output/input property for the value (default: `msg.payload`).
    - For `iobin`, select whether to trigger on all updates or only on acknowledged/unacknowledged changes.
    - For `iobin`, optionally enable **"Send initial value on startup"** to receive the current state value immediately after (re)connection.